ajenti/ajenti/docs/source/man/faq.rst

 How do I add domains/PHP/email accounts/websites?
 -------------------------------------------------

 Pure Ajenti is a **server control** panel, not a **hosting control** panel.
-Please take a look at Ajenti V instead: http://ajenti.org.
+You need the Ajenti V add-on for web-hosting stuff: http://ajenti.org/#product-ajenti-v.

 I forgot my password
 --------------------